stateful/gosh-cli/README.md

 # 6. Multisig commands

-Multisig commands allow you to work with any existing Multisig wallets <link to repo> in a more convenient way and with no need of ABI files.
+Multisig commands allow you to work with any existing Multisig wallets  in a more convenient way and with no need of ABI files.

 ## 6.1.
 Send tokens